Utah Administrative Code

 (1) Disinfection Process.

-(a) A pool must be continuously disinfected by a process which:
+(a) A pool must be continuously disinfected by a product which:

 (i) Is registered with the United States Environmental Protection Agency as a disinfecting process or disinfectant product for water;